Variadic function: JavaScript

-In Lua
+Lua

 Lua functions may pass varargs to other functions the same way as other values using the return keyword. tables can be passed into variadic functions by using, in Lua version 5.2 or higher table.unpack, or Lua 5.1 or lower unpack.
 Varargs can be used as a table by constructing a table with the vararg as a value.